Azure/azure-powershell/src/DeploymentManager/DeploymentManager/help/Stop-AzDeploymentManagerRollout.md

 ```

 ### -Rollout
-The resource to be removed.
+The rollout to be removed.

 ```yaml
 Type: Microsoft.Azure.Commands.DeploymentManager.Models.PSRollout